Medically reviewed by Drugs.com. Last updated on Jun 14, 2022.

 - Appears in several locations

-Hidradentitis suppurativa is not caused by an infection and can't be transmitted sexually.
-It's not contagious and is not due to poor hygiene.
+Hidradenitis suppurativa is not caused by an infection or being unclean, and it can't be spread to other people.

-Factors that may increase your risk may include:
+Factors that increase your chance of developing hidradenitis suppurativa include:

 - Family history.
 A tendency to develop hidradenitis suppurativa can be inherited.